Wednesday Walks

 Meeting point: Lambeth North tube station

 As you have seen on many of our walks, London is full of sudden contrasts... dull insalubrious streets and then round the corner we are staring at temples to modernity.
 This walk is no exception. walk will include a Cathedral, a museum, a taste of Africa, a former theatre and boxing ring, and a turbine hall.
-We will finish about 7pm in front of the Tate Modern where there will be a Christmas Market and great views over the Thames.
-Please joint us afterwards in the Tate Corner bar for a festive drink.
+We will finish about 6.30 pm in front of the Tate Modern where there will be a Christmas Market and great views over the Thames.
+Please join us afterwards in the Tate Corner bar for a festive drink.

 WEDNESDAY, 1ST JANUARY, 2025 11:00 AM (£15)